CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 # Puhti web interface

 ## Intro

-The Puhti web interface at [www.puhti.csc.fi](https://www.puhti.csc.fi) can be used to access the Puhti supercomputer using just a web browser.
-In the web interface you can:
+The Puhti web interface at [www.puhti.csc.fi](https://www.puhti.csc.fi) can be used to access the Puhti supercomputer using only a web browser.
+With the web interface you can:

 - View, download and upload files
 - Launch common graphical applications and connect to them directly from the browser
     - Jupyter
-    - Rstudio
+    - RStudio
     - Visual Studio Code
     - and more
 - Open a shell on the login node
-- open a persistent shell on a compute node
+- Open a persistent shell on a compute node
 - View running batch jobs

-Everything still runs directly on Puhti, giving you all the resources and power of a supercomputer, but easily accessible using just a web browser.
+Everything still runs directly on Puhti, giving you all the resources and power of a supercomputer, but easily accessible using only a web browser.

 ## Connecting